contensis/contensis.github.io/api-src/common/data-types.md

 ## Data Types

-The Data Type is the storage type for a field.
-TODO: Add more here
+The Data Type is the storage type for a field and determines how the field data is validated and indexed for search.

 | Type | Description |
 | ---- | ----------- |